anr-delices/anr-delices.github.io/ressources.md

 ## A Manually Annotated Test Collection for Citation Recommendation

-[acm-cr](https://github.com/boudinfl/acm-cr) is a repository that contains the test collection for (context-aware) citation recommendation constructed from bibliographic records and open-access papers collected from the ACM Digital Library.
+[acm-cr](https://github.com/boudinfl/acm-cr) is a repository that contains a test collection for (context-aware) citation recommendation constructed from bibliographic records and open-access papers collected from the ACM Digital Library.